Forward Mid Logo

 The Herbert Protocol is a form recording information on a person who is at risk of going missing and it’s referred to by the Police when there is a missing occurrence for that person.
 Having the Herbert Protocol to hand when your loved one is missing could speed up the search and mean you don’t have to struggle recalling information when you are stressed.
 You could share a copy of the Herbert Protocol with others in the family and care team.

-For more information and to download the form, visit: World wide web logo : www.scotland.police.uk/what-s-happening/missing-persons/the-herbert-protocol/
+For more information and to download the form, visit: : www.scotland.police.uk/what-s-happening/missing-persons/the-herbert-protocol/

 Alzheimer Scotland